 I think Gee answers why this is the case very truthfully.
 Games allow you the opportunity to fail and they don’t reprimand you for it.
 With the inclusion of checkpoints and save files you can constantly test your ideas and explore new limits without fear that your mistakes will have damaging consequences.
 Indeed Dweck and Boaler have both suggested that if you are constantly made to feel you are not good at something you will be less willing to put in the effort to improve.

 Gee suggests that games meet this balance of challenge vs. doable with more success than the education system does.
 But it might be more complicated than that.
 Peterson suggests that when students take an active role in problem solving, they want to talk about the mathematical ideas they used, a view not so different from Meyer, who stresses the importance of good questions that children will want to answer.
 A game will offer you enjoyment and give you a sense of reward when you have solved its problems and so a child is more likely to get engrossed in a good game.
-But in much of the education system, in textbooks or on blackboards, questions offer little sense of reward, little incentive and therefore very little motivation.
+And if these games are free, all the better for lower income families.
+Games like the free robux is a good place to start.
+In much of the education system however, in textbooks or on blackboards, questions offer little sense of reward, little incentive and therefore very little motivation.
 Under these conditions you can only hope to entice students to do their work under the promise that they will one day be free of it.